Lujia-Cheng/PaLM/DevNotes/SETUP.md

-# File structure

-## Framework & languages

-- `.\frontend`: reactJS
-- `.\backend`: TBD

-## Filename convention

-Due to the natural of our user as medical profesisonals.
-Our program will be structed according PICO process (Patient, Intervention, Comparison, Outcome)

-# How to download this repo
+# Guide to download this repo & aid development

 ## Download